Skip to main content

 • Create a packet of information that you can share and leave with the Tribal leader.
 You may consider, including: fact sheets about local suicide statistics, brochures or handouts from local programs, flyers and information for any local events taking place for National American Indian and Alaska Native Suicide Prevention Hope for Life Day as well as contact information for yourself, your team/coalition, and/or your program, and any materials that may require the Tribal leader’s further action and attention.
 Leave one packet with the Tribal leader and leave one behind for a staff member, as well.

 • Know the national statistics on suicide and the status of local programming, so that you are prepared to share this with the leader.
-Please refer to the IHS Trends in Indian Health: 2014 Edition for data on suicide.
+Please see the Centers for Disease Control and Prevention: Suicides Among American Indian or Alaska Native Persons – National Violent Death Reporting System, United States, 2015-2020 for additional information.

 • Suicide is a complex issue by itself, it will still help to personalize the issue when engaging Tribal leaders.
 You can do this by capturing and sharing real stories from Tribal members about how suicide has impacted their lives.
 You may consider looking for stories about people who have attempted suicide, experienced the intentional passing of a friend or family, or have participated in a dynamic and effective prevention program.
 These will help to make the statistics that you may share more real for Tribal leaders.